cortex-lab/alyx-client/README.md

 (work in progress)

-Create a `credentials` text file in this directory containing `username:password`.
+Create a `~/.alyx/credentials` text file containing `username:password`.
 The Alyx client will then handle authentication automatically.

 #### Command-line interface